 The development and commercialization of new products is highly competitive.
 We face competition from major pharmaceutical companies, specialty pharmaceutical companies, biotechnology companies, universities and other research institutions worldwide with respect to our product candidates that we may seek to develop or commercialize in the future.
-For example, Horizon Pharma plc, Dimension Therapeutics, Inc. (currently in definitive agreement for acquisition by Ultragenyx Pharmaceutical Inc.), Aeglea BioTherapeutics, Inc., Arcturus Therapeutics Inc., Castle Creek Pharma LLC, PhaseRx, Inc., Translate Bio (formerly Rana Therapeutics) and Selecta Biosciences, Inc. have developed or are developing product candidates for the treatment of UCD; Valeant Pharmaceuticals International, Inc., Ocera Therapeutics, Inc. (recently acquired by Mallinckrodt Pharmaceuticals), Umecrine Cognition AB, Salix Pharmaceuticals, Ltd, as well as other preclinical and discovery stage companies have developed or are each developing product candidates for the treatment of HE; and BioMarin, Inc., MipSalus ApS, Dimension Therapeutics, Inc. and Synthetic Biologics, Inc. have developed or are developing product candidates for the treatment of PKU.
-Our competitors may succeed in developing, acquiring or licensing technologies and products that are more effective or less costly than the product candidates that we are currently developing or that we may develop, which could render our product candidates obsolete and noncompetitive.
+For example, Horizon Pharma plc, Dimension Therapeutics, Inc. (currently in definitive agreement for acquisition by Ultragenyx Pharmaceutical Inc.), Aeglea BioTherapeutics, Inc., Arcturus Therapeutics Inc., Castle Creek Pharma LLC, PhaseRx, Inc., Translate Bio (formerly Rana Therapeutics) and Selecta Biosciences, Inc. have developed or are developing product candidates for the treatment of UCD; Valeant Pharmaceuticals International, Inc., Ocera Therapeutics, Inc. (recently acquired by Mallinckrodt Pharmaceuticals), Umecrine Cognition AB, Salix Pharmaceuticals, Ltd, as well as other preclinical and discovery stage companies have developed or are each developed or are developed or are developing product candidates for the treatment of HE; and BioMarin, Inc., MipSalus ApS, Dimension Therapeutics, Inc. and Synthetic Biologics, Inc. have developed or are each developed or are developed or are each developed or are developed or are developed or are developed or are each developed or are each developed or are developing product candidates for the treatment of PKU.
+Our competi